Tawfiq-MoonHacker/metis_video/README.md

 enter your email_password = "your email password" enter your address_owner = "your metis address" to get the metis coins from the subscriptions

-then install the dependencies if required and run app.py
+then install the dependencies with "pip install -r requirments.txt"if required and run app.py

 the project is easy to use and it has the use of the api keys to upload videos to the metis network and make it decentralized and retrieving it